-- ► ALL "political matters of national importance": - ► Federal candidate; federal election - National legislative issue of public importance - A political issue that is subject of controversy/discussion at national level - Name of person purchasing the time; contact information; list of chief executive officers or members of executive committee or board of directors of such person/entity
+- BCRA of 2002: Two score and zero years ago . . . - ALL "political matters of national importance": - Federal candidate; federal election - National legislative issue of public importance - A political issue that is subject of controversy/discussion at national level - Name of person/entity purchasing the time; contact information; list of chief executive officers or members of executive committee or board of directors of such person/entity

-Political File Records - What's Needed: Federal "Issue" Ad
+Political File Records - What's Needed: FCC Rule 73.1212 for ALL "Issue" Ads

-List of chief executive officers/members of executive committee/board of directors requirement

-► Given incomplete or "thin" (one name) list?

-"Single Inquiry" Policy - inform advertiser of who must be disclosed and ask advertiser to provide the info
+- NOT only federal issue spots - List of chief executive officers/members of executive committee/board of directors requirement - Applies to programming discussing all "controversial issues of public importance" - Given incomplete or "thin" (one name) list? - "Single Inquiry" Policy inform advertiser of who must be disclosed and ask advertiser to provide the info (and keep a record of your effort)

-The FCC's "Clarifications" - Acronyms
+A.C.R.O.N.Y.M.S. for P.F.R.
+(Political File Records)

-- FCC found that "DSCC-IE" was insufficient identification of advertiser - Held DSCC-IE was not "a commonly recognized acronym" for Democratic Senatorial Campaign Committee - Consider identifying full name of all issue advertisers - FCC says it will apply standard of "reasonableness and good faith decision-making"
+- FCC found that "DSCC-IE" was insufficient identification of advertiser - Held DSCC-IE was not "a commonly recognized acronym" for Democratic Senatorial Campaign Committee - Identify all political advertisers by full name - Maybe even if the name has changed (e.g., "AARP" is legal name; historically known as "American Association of Retired Persons") - FCC says it will apply standard of "reasonableness and good faith decision-making"